WojciechMatuszewski/apigw-access-logs-firehose/README.md

   - Refer to [this question](https://repost.aws/questions/QUbbuJnHDORfKRjquIsCWfug/api-gateway-iam-actions-permissions-definition).

 - TODO: It seems like using `Lazy` is not a good way to deal with circular references.

   - What is the use-case for `Lazy` then?

+- TODO: Why do we need to partition the data.
+Is it for Glue or Athena?